 Bench Lakes Trail | Redfish Inlet or Redfish Lake Trailhead | Moderate

-As you climb the Bench Lakes Trail all the way to the Bench Lakes, you are treated to amazing views from the ridges high above Redfish Lake.
-This set of five lakes is beautifully situated at the base of Mount Heyburn and other Sawtooth peaks.
-The basin provides breathtaking views; make sure you bring your camera so you can capture the reflective views of mountain summits across glassy, calm waters.
+As you climb the Bench Lakes Trail to the Bench Lakes, you can enjoy amazing views from the ridges high above Redfish Lake.
+This set of five lakes sits at the base of Mount Heyburn and other Sawtooth peaks.
+The basin provides breathtaking views; make sure you bring your camera to capture the reflective views of mountain summits across glassy, calm waters.
 You’ll probably even see deer, elk, and other wildlife!

 Hell Roaring Lake is a calm and magnificent example of Sawtooth National Forest hiking.
 The iconic Finger of Fate dominates the mountain faces above the lake as a distant waterfall rushes in the background.
 It’s lower elevation tends to make it more accessible earlier in the season, so be sure to check this spot out.
 Local tip: The portion of the trail that crosses a log bridge at the mouth of the lake makes for excellent photos against the famous Sawtooth backdrop.
 Bring your camera to document some of the best hikes in Idaho!